 - 10. If a loose housing structure is included as part of the practice, manure storage associated with the manure collection area of the feed lane should be considered as an eligible component of the practice. - i.
 The applicant is required to sign a Dry Manure Storage Structure Agreement DCR199-86 (04/19) or similar District agreement which addresses the minimum criteria prior to receiving any funds. - ii.
 When a feed lane is utilized, manure storage shall be sized based upon livestock time at feed bunks, up to six (6) months storage of existing need. - 11.
 Cost-share is authorized for watering facilities in the loafing lots. - 12.
-In order to be eligible for cost-share or tax credit, producers must be fully implementing a current Nutrient Management Plan (NMP) on all agricultural production acreage contained within the field upon which this practice will be implemented (including all associated production acreage).
-The NMP must comply with all requirements set forth in the Nutrient Management Training and Certification Regulations (4VAC50-85 et seq.) and the Virginia Nutrient Management Standards and Criteria (revised July 2014); must be prepared and certified by a Virginia certified Nutrient Management Planner; and must be on file with the local District before any cost-share payment is made to the participant.
-Plans shall also contain any specific production management criteria designated in the BMP practice (4VACV50-85-130G). - 13.
-This practice is subject to NRCS Standards 313 Waste Storage Facility, 342 Critical Area Planting, 362 Diversion, 356 Dike, 367 Roofs and Covers, 382 Fencing, 391 Riparian Forest Buffer, 393 Filter Strip, 412 Grassed Waterway, 512 Pasture and Hay Planting, 516 Livestock Pipeline, 533 Pumping Plant, 558 Roof Runoff Structure, 561 Heavy Use Area Protection, 574 Spring Development, 575 Trails and Walkways, 578 Stream Crossing, 614 Watering Facility, 620 Underground Outlet, 632 Solid Liquid Separation Facility, 633 Waste Recycling, 634 Waste Transfer, and 642 Water Well. - 14.
+This practice is subject to NRCS Standards 313 Waste Storage Facility, 342 Critical Area Planting, 362 Diversion, 356 Dike, 367 Roofs and Covers, 382 Fencing, 391 Riparian Forest Buffer, 393 Filter Strip, 412 Grassed Waterway, 512 Pasture and Hay Planting, 516 Livestock Pipeline, 533 Pumping Plant, 558 Roof Runoff Structure, 561 Heavy Use Area Protection, 574 Spring Development, 575 Trails and Walkways, 578 Stream Crossing, 614 Watering Facility, 620 Underground Outlet, 632 Solid Liquid Separation Facility, 633 Waste Recycling, 634 Waste Transfer, and 642 Water Well. - 13.
 All practice components implemented must be maintained for a minimum of 15 years following the calendar year of installation.
 The lifespan begins on Jan.
 1 of the calendar year following the year of certification of completion.
 By accepting either a cost-share payment or a state tax credit for this practice, the participant agrees to maintain all practice components for the specified lifespan.
-This practice is subject to spot check by the District throughout the lifespan of the practice and failure to maintain the practice may result in reimbursement of cost-share and/or tax credits.
+This practice is subject to spot check by the District throughout the lifespan of the practice and failure to maintain the practice may result in reimbursement of cost-share and/or tax credits. - C. Rate(s) - 1.
+The VACS payment will not exceed 75% of the approved estimated cost or eligible actual cost, whichever is less. - 2.

-C. Rate(s)

-- 1. The VACS payment will not exceed 75% of the approved estimated cost or eligible actual cost, whichever is less. - 2.
 As set forth by Virginia code, the Commonwealth currently provides a tax credit for implementation of certain agricultural best management practices as discussed in the Tax Credit Guidelines of the VACS Manual.